General Terms And Conditions Of Sale Of DHL Express France

 The direct representation mode will be applicable except imperative law foreseeing the opposite or the application of another imperative regulation in the country or countries where the Customs Operations are carried out.

-The weight taken into account for Consignments (rounded up to the closest point) will be the higher of the two following weights:
+The weight taken into account for invoicing of the Shipment (rounded up to the closest point) will be the higher of the two following weights:

-- the actual weight as determined in the various DHL service centres via re-weighing, being understand that the using scales comply with the applicable regulations in terms of weight and measurements, or
+• the actual weight as determined in the various DHL service centres by weighing, being understand that the using scales comply with the applicable regulations in terms of weight and measurements, or

 ARTICLE 8 – TARIFFS